yyjhao/ExpressWorkshop/slides/script.md

 * as we promise in the code
 * create a folder called 'views'
-* then create a file called index.ejs in it
+* then edit a file called index.ejs in it

 ```html
 <html>